LilianBoulard/PKS/README.md

 ## Future work
 The main thing to rework is the Paramiko shell on the PKU client : when it asks for a password, the user has no choice but to type it in cleartext.
+One important feature not yet implemented is the sequence regeneration when a user connects.
+Right now it doesn't, it only changes when the Telegram bot receives `/generate` (see workflow).

 ## Usage